Trevor Davis: Miami Dolphins

 On December 3, 2019, Davis was claimed off waivers by the Miami Dolphins.

 Chicago Bears

-On April 29, 2020, Davis signed with the Chicago Bears on a one-year contract, but was released on August 25, 2020.
+On April 29, 2020, Davis signed with the Chicago Bears on a one-year contract, but was released by the team on August 25.

 Washington Football Team

 Davis signed to the practice squad of the Washington Football Team on October 28, 2020.
 On January 11, 2021, Davis signed a reserve/futures contract with Washington.
-Following the 2021 NFL draft, Davis was released on May 3, 2021.
+Following the 2021 NFL draft, Davis was released by the Football Team on May 3.

 Atlanta Falcons

 On August 5, 2021, Davis signed with the Atlanta Falcons.
-He was released on August 31, 2021.
+He was released by the Falcons on August 31.